 J for Juliet.
 Slightly sticky one, I’m told.
 Govey reckons that the lass in the Shakespeare revue was a tad under the age limit for the old you-know-what.
 As with the Charlie, we decided that it was best brushed under the carpet.
 Instead we shall go with Jubilee.
 I’m not entirely sure what it means but my chum’s mater has had plenty of them.
 So they must be rather good.

 K for kilo?
 Well, I’m sorry, but that’s just plain offensive.
 We didn’t defeat Napoleon in order to measure things in French!
-We shall replace this vile word with Kit-Kat as there is nothing more English than a Swiss firm with a total disregard for human rights.
+We shall replace this vile word with Kit-Kat as there is nothing more English than an uninspiring snack-bar made by a Swiss firm with a total disregard for human rights.

 L for Lima?
 Now, I’m pretty sure that Lima is the capital city of somewhere abroad.
 Bolivia, Argentina, Croatia or one of those other places underneath Mexico, I think.
 Anyway, it’s certainly not in England, so we’ll go with Luton, thank you very much.

 M for Mike?
 I can’t quite remember why we didn’t like this as the old Bolly was flowing rather freely.
+Perhaps it was something to do with the ghastly dress-sense of Michael Foot or maybe it was Michael Portillo’s trousers.
 We did, however, decide to change it to Morris Dancer in honour of the fine old English tradition of hitting each other with sticks.

 O for Oscar is a little problematic as far too few Brits ever win one.
 We have chosen Oligarch as its replacement in honour of our Uncle Vladimir who sends us lots and lots of postal orders in exchange for the jolly good work that we do.